School of Agricultural Sciences

 AGRI 5386.
 Capital Management in Agricultural Business.
 3 Hours.

-Students are provided an in-depth understanding of capital marketing, capital budgeting, financial planning, and appraisal principles important in the field of agribusiness.
+Students explore capital markets, capital budgeting, financial planning, and inventory management principles important in the field of agribusiness.

 AGRI 5394.
 Applied Horticultural Science.
 3 Hours.